wizarrrr/wizarr/README.md

 ## Thank you

-A big thank you ❤️ to these amazing people for contributing and/or sponsoring this projet!
+A big thank you ❤️ to these amazing people for contributing to this projet!
 <a href="https://github.com/wizarrrr/wizarr/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=wizarrrr/wizarr" />
 </a>